- April 8th, 2019

 - Category: Press

 “With artificial intelligence, the computing load can be high, especially when we’re talking about generative design, which is a demanding and fast iterative process.
-The computing power that our virtual engineer needs for its daily design work is equivalent to around 2 000 laptops”, comments Lieven Van Vervecken, Diabatix CEO.
+The computing power that our AI needs for its daily design work is equivalent to around 2 000 laptops”, comments Vervecken.

-With the constant development of the engineering design algorithm that powers our virtual engineer, our service offering continues to grow, resulting in an increased demand for computing power.
+With the constant development of the engineering design algorithm that powers Diabatix’s AI, their service offering continues to grow, resulting in an increased demand for computing power in the years to come.
 “On top of our staple thermal design services for liquid and air cooling, we have put our virtual engineer to work for conduction and natural convection as well.
 We won’t be stopping there either”, states Vervecken.

 Follow us on LinkedIn for our latest news.